isc-projects/stork/doc/man/stork-server.8.rst

 Description
 ~~~~~~~~~~~

-``stork-server`` provides the main Stork server capabilities.
+``stork-server`` provides the main Stork Server capabilities.
 In
-every Stork deployment, there should be exactly one Stork server.
+every Stork deployment, there should be exactly one Stork Server.

 Arguments
 ~~~~~~~~~